Environmental sustainability

 Community Solar Garden

-Cooperative Energy Futures will build a solar roof on the Purple Parking Ramp.
-Community solar gardens allow residents to subscribe to solar power and get a credit on their Xcel Energy bill.
-This community solar garden will generate approximately one megawatt of electricity.
+Cooperative Energy Futures built a solar roof on the Purple Parking Ramp.
+This community solar garden allows residents to subscribe to solar power and get a credit on their Xcel Energy bill.
+Approximately one megawatt of electricity is generated by our solar garden.
 That’s enough energy to power 150-180 homes.

 icon pedestrian